 Passage indexing means that Google now ranks individual paragraphs or a group of paragraphs on a page in addition to the page itself.
 For example, in this article, the section above about BERT could rank in search for someone who wants to understand how BERT is used to help Google understand a user’s search.

 This article covers more information than that, but it allows us to create content that can rank for broader searches (short head terms) and narrower searches (long-tail keywords) with just one page.

-The Questions Hub launched Jan 5, 2021, and is currently in beta.
-It shows you the questions people ask in search for which Google doesn’t think it has the right answer.
+Google Question Hub launched on Jan 5, 2021, and is currently in beta.
+It shows you the questions people ask in search that Google thinks are unanswered.
 This tool is a treasure trove of ideas and subtopics to include in your content.

 Through our SEO work with the American Kidney Fund, the first thing I did when the new Questions Hub launched was to use the new tool to look up questions about dialysis (a kidney disease treatment).
 Here are the top 10 unanswered questions from the Questions Hub related to dialysis.

 At first glance, some of the questions are quite strange.
 But I quickly see a handful of questions that could be answered by including the answers in current dialysis content information.
 For example:

 - Can a patient legally reduce his dialysis time from 5 hours to 3 hours?

 - I have a family member that needs transportation to dialysis How much would that cost?